Name: Lu AF20513

 Condition(s): Alzheimer's Disease

-In March 2015, an open-label Phase 1 trial started to enroll what is to be 35 people with probable Alzheimer's disease, a CSF Aβ antibody measurement, and a recent MRI consistent with an AD diagnosis.
-The trial will administer multiple shots of either a low, medium, or high dose to participants, and measure antibody titers as well as safety and tolerability over a period of two years.
-This trial takes place in Austria, Finland, and Sweden and is set to conclude in May 2017.
+In March 2015, an open-label Phase 1 trial started to enroll 50 people with probable Alzheimer's disease, a CSF Aβ antibody measurement, and a recent MRI consistent with an AD diagnosis.
+The trial administered multiple shots of either a low, medium, high, or double-high dose to participants, and measured antibody titers as well as safety and tolerability over a period of two years.
+It took place in Austria, Finland, and Sweden.
+The trial was terminated in November 2019.

 For more detail, see clinicaltrials.gov.